-Opening the 48-month CD can be done online, or at any of tem full-service Washington branches located in Arlington, Bellevue, Bothell, Edmonds, Lake Stevens, Mill Creek, Renton (2), Snohomish, and Woodinville.
-All the branch locations are in the Seattle metro area.
+Opening a CD can be done online, or at any of tem full-service Washington branches located in Arlington, Bellevue, Bothell, Edmonds, Lake Stevens, Mill Creek, Renton (2), Snohomish, and Woodinville.
+All branch locations are in the Seattle metro area.

-First Financial Northwest Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 0.48% (excellent) based on March 31, 2018 data.
+First Financial Northwest Bank has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 0.47% (excellent) based on March 31, 2018 data.
 In the past year, FFNB has increased its total non-brokered deposits by $127.72 million, an excellent annual growth rate of 18.69%.
 Please refer to our financial overview of First Financial Northwest Bank (FDIC Certificate # 29058) for more details.

 Established in 1923 as the First Federal Savings and Loan Association, First Financial Northwest Bank is currently Washington’s tenth largest bank with assets in excess of $1.2 billion.
 Beginning in 1991, a series of four name changes occurred, with the final re-brand in 2015.
 Joseph W. Kiley III, President and CEO of the Bank, stated in a July 2015 press release,

 First Financial Northwest Bank better reflects who we are and what we do today as a leading, full-service community bank.
 For more than 90 years, we have innovated and evolved to meet all the financial needs of our customers and our new name reflects that we are more than just a savings bank.

 In July 2017, FFNB expanded its footprint in the Seattle metro area by purchasing four Opus Bank branches in King and Snohomish Counties, assuming an approximate $102 million in deposits.